What to Expect After the Cabin Crew Assessment Day

 You just stepped out of your Cabin Crew Final Interview.
 Your heartbeat is normal for the first time in weeks, and you dare to start dreaming that this job might soon be yours.

-You plan on the best way to tell your family and friends that you will be moving to a different country.
-You think about what kind of weather is there and what you need to pack.
+You will tell your family and friends you are moving to a different country.
+You consider the weather and what you need to pack.

 Mostly, you wonder what else can happen after such an intense selection process.